The Gripping History of Khao Sok National Park

 Thailand’s 22nd National Park

-The in-depth investigations of the National Park Division discovered many rare animal species and types of vegetation in and around Khao Sok.
+The in-depth investigations of the National Park Division discovered many rare animal species and types of vegetation in and around Khao Sok that made it more than just a potential elephant jungle sanctuary.
 Furthermore, the area featured an outstanding landscape: Spectacular karst limestone formations, craggy cliffs, mystical caves as well as an uncountable amount of waterfalls.
 The process of protecting the area began and it was decided that all mining and logging must stop.

 On the 22nd of December 1980, Khao Sok was officially announced the 22nd National Park of Thailand.

 At that time, the park covered an area of 645.52 square kilometres.

 Wildlife and Nature in Khao Sok national park

 Hornbills are said to be found only in areas with intact nature and perfectly balanced rainforest.
 They can often be seen in Khao Sok in pairs or big flocks.

 The ink was barely dry on the entitlement paper when a huge part of the Khao Sok National Park was flooded by the EGAT to create a 165 square kilometre big reservoir to generate hydro-electricity.
 The boundaries of the nature park had to be adapted, and the flooding process was a disaster for wildlife.
 Forced to leave their territories, many animals got trapped on the more than 100 islands created by the rising water levels.
 The EGAT funded and attempted the biggest wildlife rescue operation in Thailand’s history.
 Sadly it was largely unsuccessful and rather soothed guilty consciousness than saving wildlife.
 From the 1,364 captured animals, most died of stress and many were relocated into areas already overcrowded by the other refugees…